 Following is an illustration of a Coding Question in a HackerRank Test.
 When the code is run, the test cases are executed with the input from code to display the results and the output.

 Typically, the score or grade for a coding problem is calculated and assigned based on the number of test cases that succeed to produce the expected output.
-Refer the How are my coding questions graded or scored topic for more information.
+Refer the Evaluation Method of Coding Questions topic for more information.